 Gábor Várszegi, Chairman of the Board of Fotex, directly or indirectly controls a part of the voting shares of Blackburn International Inc. ("Blackburn"), a Panama company, and Blackburn International Luxembourg S.à r.l. ("Blackburn Luxembourg"), a Luxembourg company.
 Blackburn Luxembourg has a controlling interest in Fotex Holding S.E. and in Fotex Ingatlan Kft. ("Fotex Ingatlan").
 Blackburn has a controlling interest in Zürich Investments Inc. ("Zürich"), a British Virgin Islands company.
-As at 31 December 2018 Blackburn Luxembourg controlled 50.35% (31 December 2017: 50.35%) of Fotex Holding S.E.'s voting shares.
+As at 31 December 2019 Blackburn Luxembourg controlled 50.35% (31 December 2018: 50.35%) of Fotex Holding S.E.'s voting shares.
+APF International provides real estate services to the group and is partly owned by two group directors.
 These companies are considered to be related parties